Community Police Academy

 - How long is the Community Police Academy?

 The six-week program meets one night a week, from 6 to 9 p.m., and consists of classroom and hands-on instruction.
-Topics to be covered include virtually every aspect of police work including:
+The enhanced format focuses on participation — not just observation.
+Participants will take part in:

 *NOTE: The location for classes will vary based on the training offered or topics being covered that day.
-Locations will be within the County, and can include, for example, one of the district stations, the Public Safety Training Center, and Public Safety Communications Center.
+Locations will be within the County, and can include, for example, one of the district stations, the Public Safety Training Center in Nokesville, the Mike Pennington Scenerio Based Training Center in Manassas, and Public Safety Communications Center near County Center.

 - Why should I participate in the Community Police Academy?